Anchor Button (1961 film)

 Anchor Button (Spanish: Botón de ancla) is a 1961 Spanish musical comedy film directed by Miguel Lluch and starring Manuel Gil, Ramón Arcusa and Manuel de la Calva.
 It is a remake of the 1948 film of the same title about three naval academy cadets.

+The film was filmed at the Naval Military Academy in Marín (Pontevedra) and its surroundings.